sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

   </span>
 </div>

-You are now ready to move to chapter [Fixing your device with Recovery Mode](#fixing-your-device-with-the-recovery-mode).
+You are now ready to move to chapter [Fixing your phone with Recovery Mode](#fixing-your-phone-with-the-recovery-mode).

 ## Preparing your Linux computer for the Recovery Mode
-It is likely that you won't need to download any additional software to use Recovery Mode.
+It is likely that you won't need to download any additional software to use the Recovery Mode.
 Below we've used Ubuntu.

-1. Connect your Xperia 10 II to your PC.
-You will likely see a notification relating to a disconnect/connect and Ethernet/Wired connection:
+1. Connect your Xperia 10 II to your PC with a data-enabled USB cable.
+Note: The phone must be in the Recovery Mode before attaching the cable, see [this chapter](#setting-up-the-recovery-mode-on-the-phone).

-2. Open the Terminal application
+2. Open the Terminal application.

 3. Type into the Terminal:
 ```